 Every relationship is unique.
-But if it starts to fall apart, there are just a few reasons that cause the breakdown.
+But if it starts to fall apart, there are several things that can cause the breakdown.
 You may assume your relationship is different from the others, but chances are, you’re making the same mistakes that most couples going through a hard time are making!
+So read on for relationship deal breakers to look out for– and ones you may already be committing.
 [Read: Top 20 reasons for divorce that most couples overlook!]

-If your partner finds this particularly annoying and uncomfortable in someone they’re dating, this is one of the relationship deal breakers you should watch out for in yourself.
+If your partner finds this particularly annoying and irksome, this is one of the relationship deal breakers you should watch out for in yourself.
 You may assume that you making plans on behalf of your partner for any reason at all just shows how well you know your partner.

 But somewhere along the line, you could be turning into a controlling partner without even realizing it!
 [Read: How to handle and fix controlling behavior in a relationship]

 Ah, yes.
 We’ve all met someone who possesses a superiority complex, but you might not realize you have this trait as a partner!
 The second you believe you’re better than your partner or that you’re stuck with someone who doesn’t deserve the awesome you, you’re stepping on the threshold of a breakup.

 You’re supposed to see your partner as your equal, so the minute you think you’re above them or better than them in some way, you have a superiority complex.